Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Discussion

+Dance encompasses a wide range of styles differing in movement standardization and learning techniques~\cite{conroy2025stanfordphilosophyofdance, Sparshott1988readingdancing, nicholas2004rethinking}.
+Certain styles emphasize standard positions and sequences (\textit{e.g.}, ballet~\cite{bennett2008balletlanguage}, Indian classical dance~\cite{puri2004bharatanatyam}).
+Other styles like Butoh~\cite{kasai1999butoh}, Gaga~\cite{katan2016gaga}, and Contemporary Improvisation~\cite{nakano2012improv} prioritize sensation, and internal imagery over the reproduction of fixed shapes~\cite{lepecki2006exhausting}.
+Instruction for these dance styles rely on sensory descriptions to guide dancers~\cite{seham2015extending}, offering more inclusive learning by de-emphasizing the reliance on visual replication.
+In this work, we address asynchronous learning from online dance tutorial videos, which predominantly feature structured movement routines and timing.
+This sequence-based, visually taught format presents distinct challenges for BLV audiences.
+However, we acknowledge the broader landscape of more accessible, improvisational dance practices that are less represented in such online dance tutorials.

-By examining contrasts between groups, our workshops revealed differences in modality preferences and system designs across dance styles.
-Tactile and non-verbal communication are critical aspects of partner dancing~\cite{Grammer1998CourtshipDance}, aligning with our findings where haptics was favored by all groups addressing partner dance clips (DG18, DG19).
-Haptic feedback is less descriptive than sounds and narration, and therefore less suited for conveying complex movements in expressive dance instruction systems (e.g., for contemporary dance).
-In such cases, sound cues and tactile metaphors may be beneficial (DG20).
-More broadly, future systems may be customized for individual dance styles rather than assume a single system will suit all dances.
+By examining contrasts between groups, our workshops revealed differences in modality preferences and system designs across different dance styles \textbf{(DI14)}.
+Tactile and non-verbal communication are critical aspects of partner dancing~\cite{kinoe2022analysis}, aligning with our findings where haptics was favored by all groups addressing partner dance clips \textbf{(DI4, DI7, DI10)}.
+Haptic feedback is less descriptive than sounds and narration, and was therefore less suited for conveying complex movements in expressive dance instruction systems (e.g., for Contemporary dance).
+In such cases, sound cues and tactile metaphors \textbf{(DI5)} were more beneficial.
+For dance styles with exact, pre-defined movement where precision is important (\textit{e.g.}, for Ballet), detailed verbal descriptions \textbf{(DI2-DI3)} were more critical.